SteveBarnett/human-centred/air.md

     - Check for accuracy and consistency.
     - Be an expert in the domain you're using it for.
     - AI is know to be inconsistent and inaccurate, to contain errors and omissions.
+- **Have an AI policy at work.**
+    - Decide when it's appropriate and not appropriate to use AI.
+    - Put the choice of when and how to use with the people doing the work.

 ### Use AI less